th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/configuration.md

 }
 ```
 ### Properties that can be customized
-The following table gives a short description about the customizable properties of check1.
-You can change these property values to obtain a desired configuration of check1
+The following table gives a short description about the customizable properties of the **check1**.
+You can change these property values to obtain a desired configuration of the **check1**.

 |Property name|Type|Default Value|Property description|
 |---|---|---|---|